martzcodes/social-hashtag-map/README.md

  - [x] Check if tweets are from known people
  - [x] Store tweets
  - [x] Setup endpoint to retrieve tweets (all)
- - [ ] Setup endpoint to retrieve tweets (separate, verified only, separate + verified)
+ - [x] Setup endpoint to retrieve tweets (unverified, verified, combined, has location)
  - [ ] Calculate Stats
  - [ ] Setup endpoint to retrieve stats
  - [ ] Setup master endpoint with all info